-By October 15: Your resident school district submits the form to MDE, allowing you to access funding for textbooks, nationally normed achievement tests, and individual instructional materials on a loan basis.
+By October 15: Your resident school district submits the form to MDE, allowing you to access funding for textbooks, standardized tests including ACT, and individual instructional materials on a loan basis.

 Pupil Health Secondary Pupil Guidance and Counseling Services.
 To learn the current rates, see the nonpublic pupil aids promulgation memo on rates on the MDE website.